E11. Ethical Choices, 3 CE hours, $21

 “I should open the door for you” is a value-based statement.

 “Ethics is the study of right and wrong” is a factual statement.

-Edward DeBono, author of Lateral Thinking, recommends 8 types of statements, namely factual, emotional, critical, creative, managing, coaching, authoritative and humorous.
+Edward DeBono, the author of Lateral Thinking, recommends 8 types of statements, namely factual, emotional, critical, creative, managing, coaching, authoritative and humorous.

 Look at ethics from the following perspective: Laws and rules were made to limit very bad behavior.
 Bad behavior is further limited by your personal ethics, which tells you what is bad and what is good.
 Thus some actions may be lawful, but still unethical.
-Unlawful actions are in the black area, good ones in the white area, and all in-between is in the gray area.
+Unlawful actions are in the black area, good ones in the white area and all in-between is in the gray area.
 Ethics deals mainly with this gray area between the clearly bad and the definitely good.

 Violation of laws/rules

 One short way to define ethics is to call it the study of right and wrong.
 Ethics seeks answers to questions like “What is the right things to do in a given situation?” and “What is good behavior?” and “What do I value?”

 “What is usually the right thing to do?”
 In our study of ethical issues, we will often present the opinions of four characters, namely Small Pinker and Small Browner, and Big Pinker and Big Browner.
 Later you will learn who these characters really are.
 Here are their four answers.
 Do some sound better than others?

 |“Whatever makes ME happy is right!”||…………||“Whatever WORKS is right!”|